warptools/gar/README.md

 ...
 ```

+The upshot is: if you look in `.gar/treecas/{thehash}`, you'll see a snapshot of the filesystem you added.

+And if you do that again on the same filesystem, it'll say the same thing,
+and cost no more storage.

+And if you do it again on a *similar* filesystem, it'll say a different hash,
+and make a new "treecas" dir,
+but _only files that changed_ will appear in the blobcas dir,
+and the overall size growth on disk will be similarly minimal.

+(Please do verify the size savings!
+But beware that it's a little tricky :)
-(And if you use the standard unix "`du`" command to ask about the size of these directories,
+You can use the standard unix "`du`" command to ask about the size of these directories,
+but be aware that the order of arguments will matter, and seperate `du` commands will report things differently than multiple arguments to the same commands!
+his is because `du` only reports the size of a hardlinked file *the first time it sees it*... but multiple `du` commands of course are seeing things afresh.
-it'll probably say some interesting things, like claiming one of either `.gar/treecas` or `.gar/blobcas`
+So, `du` will probably say some interesting things, like claiming one of either `.gar/treecas` or `.gar/blobcas`
 takes up nearly zero space on disk: that'll be because of the hardlinks.
-The `du` command is a bit clever, only reports size taken by the first time it sees a file!)
+But the exact results may vary based on your incantation.
+And based on the size of directories on your filesystem.
+And such fun things as that.)

 Features